gauravyadav-git/AI-Generated-Street-Interview-with-a-Premier-League-Manager/README.md

-# Research Task 07 – AI Street Interview (Premier League 2022–23)
+# Research Task 076 – AI Street Interview (Premier League 2022–23)

 ## 📌 Overview
-This project is **Research Task 07**, which builds on earlier work from Task 05 and Task 06.
+This project is **Research Task 06**, which builds on earlier work from Task 05 part 1 and part 2.

-- In **Task 05**, I analyzed the Premier League 2022–23 dataset without grouping, generated descriptive statistics for the first 10 rows, designed LLM prompts, and compared AI responses with Python results.
+- In **Task 05 - part 1**, I analyzed the Premier League 2022–23 dataset without grouping, generated descriptive statistics for the first 10 rows, designed LLM prompts, and compared AI responses with Python results.
-- In **Task 06**, I extended the analysis to the full dataset by **grouping by stadium**, producing pivot-style summaries, targeted visualizations, and Python scripts for more complex queries.
+- In **Task 05 - part 2**, I extended the analysis to the full dataset by **grouping by stadium**, producing pivot-style summaries, targeted visualizations, and Python scripts for more complex queries.

-**Task 07** takes a creative turn by applying those insights to an **AI-generated “street interview”** with Arsenal manager **Mikel Arteta**, reflecting on team performance during the 2022–23 season and looking ahead to the future.
+**Task 06** takes a creative turn by applying those insights to an **AI-generated “street interview”** with Arsenal manager **Mikel Arteta**, reflecting on team performance during the 2022–23 season and looking ahead to the future.

 ---

-## 🏟 Task 07 Objective
+## 🏟 Task 06 Objective
 - Create a **street interview script** based on dataset insights (Task 05 focus: no grouping).
 - Generate **AI audio interview** with distinct voices for interviewer and manager.
 - Document multiple approaches attempted, including failures and final workflow.